philipturner/home-built-stm/README.md

 ## Project Overview

-Vacuum-compatible STM with no nonlinearities in the relationship between piezo voltage and position.
+STM with no nonlinearities in the relationship between piezo voltage and position.

 ## Progress (Jan 2025)